andrakis/node-lithp/README.md

 Short term goals
 ----------------

+* Package the REPL using browserify to provide an online interpreter.

+* Implement a Lithp package system with library dependancies.

 * Serialization of compiled OpChains to binary.
 Would allow for other Lithp interpreters to run parsed code.
 (A C# interpreter is in progress.)